Skip to content

 }

-This is a bug of tree-sitter-c.
-I have submitted a issue to the repository of tree-sitter-c.
+This is a known limitation of tree-sitter-c.
+I have submitted an issue to the tree-sitter-c repository.
 However, I don't know when it will be fixed.

 This bug has a small probability of affecting the parsing results, manifested as the caller of a function being displayed as global, but it does not affect the jump function.